A skier at a junction

 Route 3/30, Tupper Lake

-The Deer Pond Loop is a crosscountry ski trail, and hiking trail by summer, that loops around several small hills and mountains on the way to the shores of Deer Pond.
+The Deer Pond Loop is a crosscountry ski trail by winter, and hiking trail by summer, that loops around several small hills and mountains on the way to the shores of Deer Pond.

 How to get there